logicalclocks/hops-docs/docs/user_guide/hopsworks/python.rst

 Debugging the environment
 ----------------------

-After each installation or uninstallation of a library the environment is analyzed to find libraries that may not work properly.
+After each installation or uninstall of a library, the environment is analyzed to detect libraries that may not work properly.
 In order to do so we use the ``pip check`` tool, which is able to identify missing dependencies or if a dependency is installed with the incorrect version.
 The alert will automatically show if such an issue was found.